codeddesign/videoapp-l53/README.md

 6. Copy `.env.example` to `.env` and edit the file according to your local development environment.

+7. Install both PHP and JS dependencies - `composer install` and `yarn install`, respectively.

-7. Start the Webpack Dev Server using `yarn run dev`.
+8. Start the Webpack Dev Server using `yarn run dev`.

 # Contributing